zerowidth/gh-shorthand/README.md

 # gh-shorthand

-A go program to generate Alfred autocomplete items from shorthand input.
+A go program to generate Alfred autocomplete items from shorthand input, used by [`gh-shorthand.alfredworkflow`](https://github.com/zerowidth/gh-shorthand.alfredworkflow).

 ## Installation